renatomartins/klondike/readme.md

 A patience card game to play in the browser. :hearts:

-_Tip: a narrower screen will look better, for now._

 ### Some of the stuff inside (and around):

  * Grunt